PanosChatzi/panos-chatz/content/authors/admin/_index.md

     url: https://phed-sr.auth.gr/en

 # Short bio (displayed in user profile at end of posts)
-bio: Exercise Physiology Researcher.
+bio: Exercise Physiology, PhD.

 # Interests to show in About widget
 interests:
   - Quantitative biology of exercise
   - Erythrocyte metabolism
   - Oxygen transport and fatigue
-  - R programming
+  - Statistical programming
   - <a href="https://www.springer.com/journal/421/editors">Social Media Ambassador of the European Journal of Applied Physiology (Springer - Nature)</a>

 # Education to show in About widget